Garrana/MEAArc/README.md

 the below activities should be carried out in the pilot planning session 1- Whiteboarding session for the customer environment
    2- identifying the business and technical value that would benifit the customer
-   3- Selection for specific servers to be onboarded into Arc ( 10-20 )
+   3- Selection for specific servers to be onboarded into Arc ( 5+ Servers  )
    4- Selection for Arc use cases for the projected servers incuding but not limited to

           Organization and inventory – Search, Index, Group, Tags